Global Partnership Awards

 - Is the budget clear and reasonable?
 Are alternate sources of funding identified?

-- Submit a report (with pictures, if possible) within one month of the initiative describing the activity that occurred and how the partnership was advanced.
+- Submit a report (with pictures, if possible) within one month of the initiative describing the activity that occurred and how the partnership was advanced (instructions will be provided in the award letter).

-- Comply with UNC-Chapel Hill’s travel requirements, including purchasing travel health insurance and observing current warnings and restrictions.
+- Comply with UNC-Chapel Hill’s travel requirements, including obtaining approval prior to travel, purchasing international health insurance and observing current warnings and restrictions.

 - Check for IRB Compliance if involving research with human or animal subjects.